 Atlanta's Black and brown entrepreneurs continue to lack access to funding

-Toby Egbuna and his sister Dumebi had to be resourceful to secure enough funding when starting their tech company called Chezie, a platform that helps job seekers from underrepresented communities.
+Toby Egbuna and his sister Dumebi had to be resourceful to secure enough funding when starting their tech company called Chezie, that helps companies build and operate employee resource groups.
 (Matthew Pearson/WABE)

 From the mom-and-pop shops on Auburn Ave to major tech companies started by HBCU grads, Atlanta has a little bit of everything regarding Black-owned businesses.